Abad-Dev/NetDynamicPress/README.md

 }

 ```
+Also has a ToString method for debugging purposes

 ### 2. User
 The User model saves the navigation prop of the Presupuesto's, and the salt with which the password has been hashed:

 ```C#
 public class User : Base